ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}
 {: support}

-BYOL is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
+BYOL is a feature available to vCenter Server and VMware vSphere clusters in V2.0 and later.
 With BYOL, you can use your own VMware licenses for one or more of the following VMware software components.
 * VMware vCenter Server
 * VMware vSphere
 * VMware NSX®